2026 Festival Programme

 A series of oil paintings by artist F. John Owen harnessing the raw presence of standing stones.
 From Carn Euny to Boscawen-un, Owen’s paintings are inspired by the megaliths of Cornwall and their geological and ceremonial significance.

-Roaming rites
+Roaming Rites

 '‘Roaming Rites’ is a solo exhibition of reconstructed landscape paintings by James D. Wilson at This House.
 Developed during his 2023 artist-in-residence, the works transform fleeting views into layered compositions, capturing movement, memory, and the quiet rituals of passage through landscape.